RuihongY/axi-compliance-skill/README.md

 # AXI4-Stream Compliance Checker — Claude Skill

-> 🔴 **Open-source alternative to $100K/year commercial EDA tools (JasperGold / SpyGlass)**
-> A Claude skill that reviews Verilog / SystemVerilog RTL against the ARM AXI4-Stream specification (IHI0051).
+A Claude skill that reviews Verilog / SystemVerilog RTL against the ARM AXI4-Stream specification (IHI0051B) and produces a structured compliance report.

 ---

 ## What it does

-Paste or upload your AXI4-Stream RTL and get a structured compliance report:
+Paste or upload your AXI4-Stream RTL and get:

-- 🔴 **CRITICAL** — Direct spec violations causing data loss or functional failure
+- 🔴 **CRITICAL** — Direct spec violations that cause data loss or functional failure
-- 🟡 **WARNING** — Non-recommended patterns causing interoperability issues
+- 🟡 **WARNING** — Non-recommended patterns that risk interoperability issues
 - 🔵 **INFO** — Observations and best-practice suggestions
 - ✅ **Corrected code snippets** for every CRITICAL finding
-- 📋 **SVA assertion templates** you can drop into your testbench
+- 📋 **SVA assertion templates** ready to drop into your testbench

 ---